Objective

 Benefits

-The DoD benefits resulting from the utilization of biomass-fueled systems are the following: (1) reduced air emissions, (2) minimized on-site and community waste disposal, (3) savings resulting from tipping fees and the purchase of fossil fuels and electricity, (4) energy security at domestic and international military installations, and (5) promotion of exportable technologies.
+The DoD benefits resulting from the utilization of biomass-fueled systems are the following: (1) reduced emissions, (2) minimized on-site and community waste disposal, (3) savings resulting from tipping fees and the purchase of traditional fuel and electricity, (4) energy security at domestic and international military installations, and (5) promotion of exportable technologies.
 The technologies can be modularized to allow for varying fuel supplies and energy demand and transportability.
 The technologies were comprised of off-the-shelf components or of technologies that could be manufactured by existing industries.
 Previous efforts focused on large-scale, mature technologies and neglected small-scale, innovative energy conversion technologies.
 A successful demonstration could allow developing countries to get approval for financing from multilateral lenders.
 Developing countries and rural areas are in dire need of this type of technology because biomass waste is both a disposal and air pollution (open burning) problem and diesel fuel is too costly to import.